-We welcome applications from all involved with the study and care of the historic environment, including heritage management, further and higher education and the voluntary sector, regardless of academic background.
+We welcome applications from people who are involved in the study and care of the historic environment, including those in employment and the voluntary sector, regardless of academic background.

 Student and Affiliate members are asked to support and work towards adhering to the Code of conduct.

 The following brochure showcases some of our members, and the roles they have.